 Cycling club: I want to improve my general fitness, get some fresh air, and meet some new people.
 So I join my local cycling club, Lancaster and South Lakes CTC.

-Taking on this role of CTC member recruits a variety of causally-effective objects and processes to help fulfil my desires: infrastructure like a club-house and a tool library; collections of information and expertise; mechanisms of habit-formation and routine such as regular Thursday rides; the motivational forces of friendly competition and public commitment; and so on.
+Taking on this role of CTC member recruits a variety of causally effective objects and processes to help fulfil my desires: infrastructure like a club-house and a tool library; collections of information and expertise; mechanisms of habit-formation and routine such as regular Thursday rides; the motivational forces of friendly competition and public commitment; and so on.

 If taking on this role works, it helps me change myself in accordance with my reflexive desires—I get fitter, as I wanted, by recruiting the world’s and other people’s causal powers to act on me.
 But taking on the role doesn’t typically change my desires: they’re given prior to and independently of the cycling club; the cycling club is just a contingent means towards fulfilling them.
 I could instead join park runs, or just go cycling on my own.
 The cycling club is a tool, to be judged by its effectiveness compared to alternative tools.